 b) a disaster roaming wait range consisting of a minimum wait time and a maximum wait time.

+The network may provide the "list of PLMN(s) to be used in disaster condition", the disaster roaming wait range and the disaster return wait range to the UE during a successful registration procedure or a generic UE configuration update procedure.

 The "list of PLMN(s) to be used in disaster condition" and the disaster roaming wait range provisioned by the network are stored in the non-volatile memory of the ME, as specified in 3GPP TS 24.501 [64] annex C.

 In addition, the MS can also be pre-configured with a "list of PLMN(s) to be used in disaster condition" and a disaster roaming wait range stored in the USIM (see 3GPP TS 31.102 [40]).